top of page

 Cassandra Bowden (the titular flight attendant) sinks into the depths of paranoia and confusion as she bumbles through a murder right into corporate espionage and just a smidge of money laundering.
 And that’s just the start!

-The Flight Attendant HBO Max Miniseries Review
+Kaley Cuoco as The Flight Attendant in The Flight Attendant HBO Max Miniseries

 Kaley Cuoco as The Flight Attendant.
 Image Credit: HBO Max